RobCranfill/featheremin/README.md

 I have been using Visual Studio Code for my IDE but I don't think that matters.

-Note: The main code is in a file called "main.py", to avoid the irritating warnings VCCode throws when the usual name, "code.py", is used.
+Note: The main code is in a file called "main.py", to avoid the irritating warnings VSCode throws when the usual name, "code.py", is used.

 ## Things to Do